You can check-in the previously captured content to a source control endpoint.

 - Select Include all dependencies to include all dependencies associated with the content package in the check-in.

 - Add a descriptive comment in the Comment field, and click CHECK IN.

-New capability to release subset of contents from an Orchestrator-package while deploying to an endpoint.
+- You can release a subset of contents from an Orchestrator-package while deploying to an endpoint.

-As part of dependency management, you have an option to remove dependency from a content version.
+- As part of the dependency management, you can remove dependency from a content version.

-You need to remove the package dependency from the latest version.
+- You can remove the package dependency from the latest version.
 For example, if you have performed a vRealize Automation content check in with dependency and enabled the option to merge the dependent Orchestrator-Package to an uber package directly on GitLab.
-When you check-out the same Automation content with dependency from source control, you need to perform the following operation to resolve the dependency hierarchy correctly.
+When you check-out the same Automation content with dependency from a source control.

 What to do next